223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 I've already implement [OAuth 2.0 authentication in duct](https://github.com/223kazuki/clj-oauth-server) before.
 So I use it and don't explain itself in this post.
 But to put it briefly, I implemented OAuth 2.0 handlers in [clj-graphql-server/src/graphql_server/handler/auth.clj](https://github.com/223kazuki/clj-graphql-server/blob/master/src/graphql_server/handler/auth.clj) and manage access token in [clj-graphql-server/src/graphql_server/auth.clj](https://github.com/223kazuki/clj-graphql-server/blob/master/src/graphql_server/auth.clj).
 Auth handlers are injected to `:graphql-server.lacinia/service` by `:optional-routes` key.

 ### Authencication check for HTTP access
 Then where should we implement authentication check?
-When an authented client posts HTTP request to GraphQL API, we should implement it in incerceptor.
+When an authenticated client posts HTTP request to GraphQL API, we should implement it in interceptor.
 I implemented it as follows.

 ```clojure:src/graphql_server/interceptors.clj
 (defmethod ig/init-key ::auth [_ {:keys [:auth]}]